• Home

 • How to write a call to action

-• How to design a call to action
+• How to design call to action buttons and banners

 • Call to action testing and iteration

-A call to action is a prompt or message, usually formatted as a button or link, that encourages the audience to take a specific action.
+A call to action (CTA) is a prompt or message, typically formatted as a button or link, that encourages the audience to take a specific and immediate action.

 Types of CTAs